adokilume/docs/ClubBot.md

 # BCCB User Manual

 This is the official reference guide for the unofficial Bondage Club Chat Bot (BCCB), developed and maintained by adokilume.
-For bug reports, suggestions, or general comments, feel free to message `adokilume#1553` on Discord (or leave a comment on this GitHub page).
+For bug reports, suggestions, or general comments, feel free to message `adokilume#1553` on Discord.

 The game [Bondage College / Bondage Club](https://github.com/Ben987/Bondage-College) was made by Ben987.